lightsweeper/lightsweeper/README.md

   > python3 minesweeper.py

- or by accessing it through LSGameEngine:
+ or by accessing it through LightSweeper:

- > python3 LSGameEngine.py
+ > python3 LightSweeper.py